justicedemocrats/new-site/src/pages/modules/communications-and-messaging.md

 reference: F2M1
 templateKey: ignore-fragment
 preface: >-
+  ## How will you speak to your community?

   Our movement is founded on a bold vision of justice.
 Successful candidates are able to articulate their message, weaving together that larger vision with practical concerns in the district.
 Communications strategy is critical at all